isuckatlinux/getPorts/README.md

 # getPorts

 ## Credits
 First of all, I have to say this is not an original idea, I pulled it from [S4vitar](https://github.com/s4vitar).
-However I just pulled the idea, the reason why I didn't forked the repo, is because I didn't look the code, I just writed all by my own, I dont event know if he has a repo.
+However I just took the idea, the reason why I didn't forked the repo, is because I didn't look the code, I just writed all by my own.
 Anyway, I recommend his content if you want to learn cybersecurity.

 ## What is getPorts?